gleasonw/gallica-grapher/README.md

 ### What do I see on the results page?

-The Gallica API returns a record for any occurrence of a term in a periodical issue.
-I parse these records and group occurrences for a given bin size (year, month, or day) to create a time series for each request.

 Beneath the chart is a table of records pulled from Gallica, with links to the scanned periodical.
 Clicking on a point in the chart will list the corresponding records.
 You can also make direct requests by entering a date above the table.
 I'm still designing this section for better usability -- I think it's the most